- CIE » Our Start-Ups

 Atypical AI

-Atypical AI is a generative Artificial Intelligence (AI) platform focused on the education sector that is dedicated to creating novel, personalised AI-enabled teaching and student assessment.
-Grounded in learning science, Atypical AI puts educators and students at the centre of their design and embraces a diversity-first mindset allowing a safe, equitable and accessible learning experience.
+Atypical AI is a generative Artificial Intelligence (AI) platform focused on the education sector.
+It delivers novel, personalised AI-enabled teaching and student assessment.
+Grounded in learning science, it puts educators and students at the centre, embracing a diversity-first mindset for a safe, equitable, and accessible learning experience.

 ecoPortal